ethereum/ethereum-org-website/src/content/developers/docs/networks/index.md

 #### Which Testnet should I use?

-The two public testnets which client developers are maintaining post-merge are Goerli and Sepolia.
-The Goerli network is targeting protocol developers to test network upgrades and stakers to test running validators.
-Sepolia, on the other hand, is a permissioned network targeting contract and application developers.
+The two public testnets that client developers are currently maintaining are Sepolia and Goerli.
+Sepolia is a network for contract and application developers to test their applications.
+The Goerli network lets protocol developers test network upgrades, and lets stakers test running validators.

 #### Sepolia {#sepolia}